perez987/6600XT-on-macOS-with-PowerPlayTable-to-SSDT-or-config.plist/README-6600.md

 Physical placement of the card does not deserve comment, it's like any other PCI-e slot card.

 Installation on macOS is very simple.
-The same EFI with OpenCore 0.7.8 (Lilu and WhateverGreen included) that worked with the RX 580 works for the 6600 XT with a single change: add `agdpmod=pikera` in boot-args to prevent the screen from going black on the desktop.
+The same EFI with OpenCore 0.7.8 (Lilu and WhateverGreen included) that worked with the RX 580 works for the 6600 XT with a single change: add `agdpmod=pikera` in boot-args to prevent black screen on the desktop.

 The card is well recognized in System profile.

 ### Working on macOS

 Overall performance is very good, smooth, with 2560x1440 resolution at 60Hz on a 4K monitor.
-Score in GeekBench 5 test is around 60% higher than the RX 580 (around **80000** vs **50000**).
+Score in GeekBench 5 test is around 60% higher than the RX 580 (**80000** vs **50000**).

 ### Working on Windows

 Many Hackintosh users have double booting with Windows.
 Here the impressions are also very good, system has kept the same AMD drivers without requiring update.

-Score in the Geeks3D FurMark test is double with the RX 6600 XT than with the RX 580 (approx. **6100** vs **3000**).
+Score in the Geeks3D FurMark test is double with the RX 6600 XT than with the RX 580 (**6000** vs **3000**).

 ### Temperature sensor

-Starting with the Radeon VII model, macOS stopped exposing the GPU temperature directly.
+Starting with the Radeon VII model, macOS stopped exposing GPU temperature.
 This also applies to the 6000 series.
-To know the temperature of the card you can use a VirtualSMC plug-in [RadeonSensor](https://github.com/ChefKissInc/RadeonSensor).
+To know the temperature of the card you can use the VirtualSMC plug-in [RadeonSensor](https://github.com/ChefKissInc/RadeonSensor).

 I have tested RadeonSensor and it seems to work fine, iStat Menus monitors the temperature of the 6600 XT card which is added as another sensor in the menu bar.